How to Save Money on Home and Auto Insurance in Canada (Holistic Playbook)

 • Ask about telematics where privacy tolerance fits.

-• Install monitored alarms/discount-eligible sensors where insurers recognize them.
+• Install monitored alarms or discount-eligible sensors where insurers recognize them.

-• Pay annually if service fees on installments sting.
+• Pay annually if installment service fees sting.

 Claims discipline math

-Illustrative: repeated small collision claims might outweigh premium hikes plus deductible erosion—many advisors coach paying pocket estimates sub-$2k only when underwriting forgiveness riders exist.
+Illustrative example only: repeated small collision claims might outweigh premium hikes plus deductible erosion—many advisors coach paying pocket estimates under roughly two thousand dollars only when underwriting forgiveness riders exist and future surcharges are modeled.
+Property claims follow similar frequency logic.

 Underwritten extras worth verifying annually

-• Identity theft bundles rarely substitute cyber hygiene.
+• Identity theft bundles rarely substitute for basic cyber hygiene.

 Credit scoring transparency